fulldecent/podcast-template/_drafts/YYYY-MM-DD-episode-N.md

 # Timeline
 timeline:
-  - seconds: [FIRST TIMESTAMP] # Please ensure that the timestamps are in seconds.
+  - seconds: [FIRST TIMESTAMP] # Please ensure that the timestamps are in cumulative seconds.
 Do not enclose in quotes.
     title: [FIRST TIMESTAMP TITLE] # The titles here should not be in quotation marks.
 Do not enclose in quotes.
+I repeat:  DO NOT ANY OF THE TITLES ENCLOSE IN QUOTATION MARKS.
   - seconds: [SECOND TIMESTAMP]
     title: [SECOND TIMESTAMP TITLE]
   ...